How To Get Tickets To Pitti Palace

 Get your tickets to Pitti Palace via the official website

-Free entry is granted for minors under 18 years old.
-People with disabilities can also enter for free, as well as the person accompanying them.
 There are other categories of users who are eligible for free access, such as tour guides or teachers accompanying their students.

-You can also get an audioguide at the ticket office.
-This is available in Italian, English, French, Spanish, German, Japanese.
-One costs €8, whereas two cost €13.
+Once you get to Pitti Palace, you can also get an audioguide.
+It costs €6 and it’s available in Italian, English, French, Spanish, German, Japanese.
 Audioguides can be picked up until 4:00 pm and must be returned by 6:00 pm.
-At the moment, the audioguide service has been suspended until further notice.

 To get your ticket via the official website, follow the simple instructions.
 Upon payment, you will get an order confirmation via email which will include a transaction code, and shortly after another email showing the kind of ticket you bought.